Pelvic Mesh Patient Wins $68M In C.R. Bard Lawsuit

 A New Jersey state court jury has slammed prominent medical device manufacturer C.R.
-Bard with a $68 million award in the case of a South Carolina woman who suffered severe injuries after receiving one of the company’s pelvic mesh products, MassDevice reports.
+Bard with a $68 million award in the case of a South Carolina woman who pursued a hernia mesh lawsuit after suffering severe injuries after receiving one of the company’s pelvic mesh products, MassDevice reports.

 C.R.
 Bard Loses $68M Pelvic Mesh Lawsuit

 Granted in a 7-to-1 jury vote, the judgment includes $35 million in punitive damages, along with $33 million intended to compensate the patient and her husband for severe pain, loss of the enjoyment of life and the astronomical medical expenses racked up over the course of multiple painful revision surgeries.
 Over 150 similar pelvic mesh implant lawsuits remain consolidated in the New Jersey Superior Court.

 NJ Jury: C.R.
 Bard Failed To Warn Of “Defective” Mesh

 C.R.
 Bard is one of the world’s leading surgical mesh manufacturers, responsible both for Avaulta and Align pelvic mesh products and Composix, Kugel and Ventrio hernia mesh patches.
 In its conclusion, the New Jersey jury found that Bard should be held accountable for manufacturing and marketing “defective” mesh implants and failing to warn the public of its risks.

 The plaintiffs’ lawsuit blamed two Bard patches, falling under the company’s Avaulta and Align brand names, for severe pain and widespread inflammation, calling the products “unsafe and untested” in court documents.

 While the judgment doesn’t directly touch the question of Bard’s hernia mesh implants, it’s certain to provide a boost to a growing number of lawsuits claiming the company’s hernia-related products are defective.